bufbuild-ru/docs/docs/bsr/index.md

 ### Policy checks

 On your private BSR, you can enforce a set of breaking change rules across all repositories.
 Once enabled, any commits with breaking changes are put into a review flow, where they can be accepted or rejected by the BSR repository owners or admins.
 This protects downstream consumers from breaking changes, while enabling those closest to the code to approve them when appropriate.
-See the [overview](policy-checks/breaking/overview/) and [review commits documentation](policy-checks/breaking/review-commits/) for more information.You can also require that all Protobuf file paths and type names remain unique across modules.
+See the [overview](policy-checks/breaking/overview/) and [review commits documentation](policy-checks/breaking/review-commits/) for more information.

+You can also require that all Protobuf file paths and type names remain unique across modules.
 When the uniqueness policy check is enabled, the BSR rejects any pushes that introduce violations to this rule.
 See [Uniqueness checks](policy-checks/uniqueness/) for more information.

 ### Usage dashboard

-Similar to the [Average Types Usage dashboard](../subscription/manage-costs/#types-usage-dashboard) available on the public BSR, a Maximum Types Usage dashboard is available for private instances at `https://BSR_INSTANCE/admin/usage`, where `BSR_INSTANCE` is your instance's domain name.There are some differences in the way we compute types for private instances vs. the public BSR, which reflect the terms around how these contracts are billed:
+Similar to the [Average Types Usage dashboard](../subscription/manage-costs/#types-usage-dashboard) available on the public BSR, a Maximum Types Usage dashboard is available for private instances at `https://BSR_INSTANCE/admin/usage`, where `BSR_INSTANCE` is your instance's domain name.

+There are some differences in the way we compute types for private instances vs. the public BSR, which reflect the terms around how these contracts are billed:

 - Types usage for the public BSR is computed as the average number of types over the organization's billing period.
 - Private instance usage tracks the maximum number of types for all organizations on the entire instance over a calendar month.